jubishop/logviewer/README.md

 The generated HTML file will be saved in `/tmp/` with a timestamp and automatically opened in your browser.
 The HTML includes:

 - A wide, responsive table layout (1800px max width) with columns in order: date, level, tag, file, function, text
+- Interactive log level filtering dropdown for dynamic filtering in the browser
 - Human-readable timestamps (MM/DD HH:MM:SS format)
 - Color-coded log levels
 - Sticky header for easy navigation